apolopena/gitpod-laravel-starter/README.md

 `start_nginx`

-Now the nginx server will be running in parallel.
+The Nginx server will now be running in parallel.

 Laravel requires a URL to be set in the `.env` file in the project root.
 This is done for you automatically when the workspace is initialized.
 The URL set in the `.env` file contains the server port. so if you want to properly serve Laravel pages from a server other than the default server you initialized the project with then will need to change the values for APP_URL and ASSET_URL accordingly.